Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

    The manipulator matches the object axis.

-   Notice that, here, the Manipulator is at a slight tilt (it is most visible on the object's y-axis, the green arrow).
+   Notice that, here, the Manipulator is at a slight tilt (it is most visible on the object's Y-axis, the green arrow).
-   This is due to our 15º rotation of the object.
+   This is due to our 15? rotation of the object.
    This demonstrates the difference between local coordinates and global coordinates.
-   If we had rotated the object 90º along its x-axis, we would see that the object's "Up" is the world's "Forward" -- or the object's z-axis would now be the world's y-axis.
+   If we had rotated the object 90? along its X-axis, we would see that the object's "Up" is the world's "Forward" -- or the object's Z-axis would now be the world's Y-axis.
    This orientation has an effect on many parts of the interface, so it is important to understand the distinction.